The Sin Ship: Reception

-Unfortunately (it being Wolheim's final film), the picture received only lukewarm reviews at best.
+The picture received only lukewarm reviews at best.
 Photoplay said that the film proved "... the difficulty of both acting in and directing a picture."
 Motion Picture Magazine described the film, "The first directorial effort of Louis Wolheim does not get off to a very auspicious start, but once the rat of melodrama is forced out into the open, a lively time is had by all."
 The Motion Picture Herald, on the other hand, was more positive, stating the film had a "... meaningless title tacked onto a cracking good sea story", classing it as a "... very satisfactory entertainment for the smaller communities."